Half-Melon/Codex-Quota-Viewer/README.md

 - fixes incomplete English session-manager localization so official sync summaries, issue lists, timeline role labels, audit actions, and known validation errors switch cleanly with the UI language
-- improves the bundled session-manager documentation with a refreshed privacy-safe screenshot, clearer workflow guidance, and aligned bilingual README updates
-- refreshes the packaged app, DMG, and release metadata for version `0.3.0`

 ## What You Can Do